Security-Onion-Solutions/securityonion-docs/curator.rst

   ``/opt/so/saltstack/local/pillar/global.sls`` only lists default indices.
 If you add any new indices, you will need to manually add them to that file.

-As your disk reaches capacity, Curator starts deleting old indices to prevent your disk from filling up.
-To change the limit, modify ``log_size_limit`` in ``/opt/so/saltstack/local/pillar/minions/$SENSORNAME_$ROLE.sls``.
+Curator also deletes old indices to prevent your disk from filling up.
+The mechanism for this depends on how :ref:`elasticsearch` is configured, so you can learn more in the :ref:`elasticsearch` section.

 For more information about the Curator close and delete settings, please see the :ref:`elasticsearch` section.